MeghaMaheshwari/CarND-Traffic-Sign-Classifier-Project/README.md

 4: Stop Sign
 5: Yield sign.

 The accuracy result is 100%.
-One reason for low accuracy result is that since my network accepts an input of size 32x32x3 , I had to resize the image to 32x32 which also effected the aspect ratio.

-From the soft max probability, the cross sign is detected incorrectly because it assumes its a speed limit sign which I assume is due to its shape.
+I read the signnames.csv file and compared the predicted labels that were obtained by training these values against the values that were specified in signnames.csv for these images which can be seen in <b>cell 25</b> of the IPython notebook and the values match completely.

+One of the reasons for such a good accuracy result is that, I printed th training images and saw that a large number of images closely match to the traffic sign images that I chose from the web.

+In order to confirm my resuts, I also replaced one of the traffic sign images with a random image and could see the accuracy going down.

+From the soft max probability matrix output, it is also seen that each of the correct labels were predicted with the highest probability.